Sun Safety from a Holistic Perspective: Benefits, Tips & Non-Toxic Sunscreen Picks

 The important thing is to protect from burning especially, which can increase risk for melanoma (source).

-A more recently circulating conversation has begun around how our dietary fats influence our resiliency to a sunburn, with the unfortunate rise of polyunsaturated cooking oils in processed foods and even in home cooking (to include vegetable oil, canola oil, etc).
+This is one of my favorite (and most under-discussed) topics!
+A conversation has been gaining traction around how our dietary fats influence our resiliency to sunburn - particularly the rise of polyunsaturated cooking oils in processed foods and even home cooking (vegetable oil, canola oil, etc.).

 “Should we avoid the sun as much as possible?
 The more your diet is full of pro-inflammatory fats and sugar, the more my answer is yes.
 But if your diet is healthy, then your collagen won't be seriously injured unless your skin actually burns-which I would never recommend.
 The more vegetable oil in your diet, and the more PUFAs end up in your skin, the more readily you will get burned and the more extensive the invisible damage to the deeper layers of your skin.”